MicroEJ/Tool-Project-Template-VEEPort/README.md

 ### BSP Compilation

-To build the `veeport-bsp` project, open a terminal and enter the following command lines:
+To build the `bsp` project, open a terminal and enter the following command lines:

 **On Windows:**